Santa brings you Autopilot (and more)

 - Enrollment Status Page (ESP) named “Autopilot ESP”

-- One installation group per app, of which the default group is a member
+- One installation group per app, in which the standard group is a member

-To start, you must first install the module on your system, you can either do this system-wide or just in your user context.
+To get started, first you need to install the module on your machine, which you can do either system-wide or just in your user context.

 # Installation on local machine (as Admin)